guysharony/darkly/xss_images/Ressources/explanations.md

 ### How to Fix the Vulnerability

-Ensure all input parameters, especially those used in the `<object>` tag, are properly validated and sanitized.
+Ensure all input parameters, and properly validate and sanitize.
 This includes checks for type, format, and length.

 ### Sources